-This game would also work as a team building game or ice breaker, since the participants must know the names of the other players.
+Shoot The Gap Game would also work as a team building game or ice breaker, since the participants must know the names of the other players.
 It is active, so it is probably best played in a large open room, a gym, or outside.

 Shoot The Gap Game

 - boundary markers

 - Explain the boundaries of play.

 - Choose one person to be “The Guardian”.
 This person guards “The Gap” which is the area between the goal lines.